ea1nk/RemoteBox-Remote/README.md

 Simple NodeJS class to switch antennas with a EA4TX's RemoteBox.

-Basic web interface is provided as sample.
+Sample basic web interface is provided.

 Reading antenna names, writing configuration and other functions are not supported.